 The results put New Hampshire in the top six states whose students were at or above proficient in all four categories.

 Tim Eccleston, the state's NAEP program administrator, said several factors go into New Hampshire's relative success including small class sizes, per student spending and the percentage of parents with a college education.
-New Hampshire spent $12,183 per student, compared with a national average of $10,591 in 2011.
-In the same year, 58 percent of students in New Hampshire had at least one parent who graduated from college, compared with 47 percent nationally.

 "We benefit from many things," Eccleston said.
 "You don't want to be satisfied where you are.
 You always want to say, ‘Is there room for growth?"'